gemini3d/gemini3d/Readme.md

 An auxiliary program, magcalc.f90, can be used to compute magnetic field perturbations from a complete disturbance simulation.
 See [Readme_magcalc](./docs/Readme_magcalc.md) for a full description of how this program works.

-## List of other associated readmes
+## List of other associated Readmes

 1. [Readme_output](./docs/Readme_output.md)
 2. [Readme_input](./docs/Readme_input.md)